dreary-dugong/anki-rephrase/README.md

 see [ollama/ollama](https://github.com/ollama/ollama).

 ## Roadmap
+- [] save rephrased question to another field so it's only shown when plugin is active (e.g. don't show rephrased questions on mobile)
 - [] button for reverting a card back to its original wording
 - [] button for rephrasing a card on-demand
 - [] mark a rephrasing as bad (to avoid in the future)